-Analytics relevant only to HDX sessions is available on the dashboard.
+Analytics relevant only to HDX sessions are available on the dashboard.
 For more information about the various sections on the dashboard, see the User Analytics article.

-Performance metrics of all the sessions independent of protocol is available in the Users, and Sessions based self-service views.
+Performance metrics of all the sessions independent of protocol are available on the Users, and Sessions based self-service views.
 Use the Protocol facet to filter the results based on the session protocol.

 For more information, see the Self-Service Search for Performance article.